Christopher McKnight Nichols | Director

 Joy Jensen | Research Program Coordinator

 Jensen joined the Center for the Humanities in 2013.
 She manages the Center's programs, communications, budget and facilities, and organizes events, lectures, and exhibits at the Autzen House.
 Originally from the Commonwealth of Kentucky, she studied at Centre College in Danville, KY and The Ohio State University in Columbus, OH.
-Jensen is a certified Oregon Master Naturalist, and interests of note include attending to ecological priorities, good sentences, birds, and the game of American football.
+Jensen is an Oregon Master Naturalist, and interests of note include attending to ecological priorities, good sentences, bad puns, birds, and the game of American football.